globusonline/oauthenticator-sessions/README.md

 and `OAUTH_CLIENT_SECRET`.
 Setting `JUPYTERHUB_CRYPT_KEY` is required, and can be generated with OpenSSL: `openssl rand -hex 32`

+There are two more settings that you need to set to restrict logins to those that have authenticated with a particular IDP: c.GlobusOAuthenticator.session_required_idp = 'b58b196e-c9fe-11e5-a528-8c705ad34f60'

+(substitute the uuid for your idp for the example given, if you are not restricting to ALCF)

+The other setting is
+c.JupyterHub.template_paths.
+For JupyterHub versions below 0.9, you have to make sure you include the default directory as well as that of the oauthenticator templates.
+(0.9 and above should automatically add the default).
+For example:

+c.JupyterHub.template_paths = ['/opt/conda/share/jupyter/hub/templates','/opt/conda/lib/python3.6/site-packages/oauthenticator/templates']

 You are all set by this point!
 Be sure to check below for tweaking settings related to User Identity, Transfer, and additional security.